apache/cordova-docs/www/docs/en/dev/guide/overview/project-structure.md

 ### `node_modules/`

-This directory contains all of the checked-out packages from the npmjs registry.
+This directory contains all of the JavaScript dependency packages from the npm JavaScript registry for Cordova and its tools, along with any dependencies of your project (as specified in `package.json`).

 When adding a Cordova platform or plugin with the `cordova platform add` and `cordova plugin add` command, these platforms and plugins are fetched from the npmjs registry and downloaded into the `node_modules/` directory.